wsummerhill/C2_RedTeam_CheatSheets/CobaltStrike/README.md

 ## Defense Evasion

 ### Shellcode injection techniques
-Several methods here within Cobalt Strike or using BOFs
+Several methods here within Cobalt Strike or using BOFs<br />
+The default process injection in Cobalt Strike 4.11 has been updated to use "ObfSetThreadContext" ([blog post](https://www.cobaltstrike.com/blog/cobalt-strike-411-shh-beacon-is-sleeping))
 ```
-# Spawn a beacon into an existing process
+# Spawn a beacon into an existing process using new novel injection technique (v4.11, 2025)
 inject <PID> <x86|x64> HTTPSLISTENER

 # Inject raw shellcode into an existing process